-Gbenga was educated at the University of Ife (LL.B Honours), and the University of Pennsylvania, Philadelphia (LL.M) graduating in 1979 and 1982, respectively.
-He is a Barrister and Solicitor of the Supreme Court of Nigeria (admitted June 1980) and an attorney-at-law of the Supreme Court of New York State (admitted November 1983).
+Mr. Oyebode was educated at the University of Ife (LL.B Honours), and the University of Pennsylvania, Philadelphia (LL.M) graduating in 1979 and 1982, respectively.
 He was conferred Doctor of Laws (Honoris Causa), by the Ekiti State University, Ado Ekiti (2016) and Elizade University, Ilara Mokin, Ondo State, Nigeria (2017).
-He is the Chancellor of Elizade University, Ilara Mokin, Ondo State, Nigeria.

-Gbenga is a Fellow of the Chartered Institute of Arbitrators (UK) (FCIArb) and the Nigerian Leadership Initiative (NLI).
+Mr. Oyebode is a Fellow of the Chartered Institute of Arbitrators (UK) (FCIArb) and the Nigerian Leadership Initiative (NLI).
 He is also a member of the Nigerian Bar Association, the American Bar Association, and the International Bar Association (IBA).
-Gbenga is the past Chairman of the Section of Business Law of the Nigerian Bar Association.

-Gbenga was conferred with one of Nigeria's highest honours, the Member of the Order of the Federal Republic of Nigeria (MFR) in the year 2000.
+Mr. Oyebode was conferred with one of Nigeria's highest honours, the Member of the Order of the Federal Republic of Nigeria (MFR) in the year 2000.
 He was also conferred with the Belgian Royal Honour of 'Knight of the Order of Leopold' in 2007.
 He was conferred with an award for Lifetime Contribution to Law at the Law Digest Africa Awards 2015.

-He was Chairman, Access Bank Plc (2005-2015) and the Chairman of Okomu Oil Palm Company Plc (both listed on the Nigerian Stock Exchange NSE) and serves on the Boards of

-MTN Nigeria Limited, Nestle Nigeria Plc and Socfinaf S.A (listed on the Luxemburg Stock Exchange).
-He is the Chairman of CFAO Nigeria Plc.
+He was the Chairman of Access Bank Plc (2005-2015), Director, MTN Nigeria Plc (2001-2019) (both listed on the Nigerian Stock Exchange) and now serves on the Boards of Nestle Nigeria Plc, Lafarge Plc, CFAO Nigeria Plc and Socfinaf SA (listed on the Luxemburg Stock Exchange).

-Gbenga sits on the Africa Advisory Committee of the Johannesburg Stock Exchange (JSE), is the Chairman of Teach for Nigeria, Director Teach for All, New York, Member of the Global Advisory Council of the Africa Leadership Academy, Johannesburg, Director Jazz at the Lincoln Centre, New York and Director African Philanthropy Forum.
-Member Board of Trustees Carnegie Hall, New York.
+Mr. Oyebode is the Chairman of Teach for Nigeria, Director Teach for All, he is also a member of the Global Advisory Council of the Africa Leadership Academy, Johannesburg, Director Jazz at the Lincoln Centre, New York and Director African Philanthropy Forum.
+Member Board of Trustees of Carnegie Hall, New York and the Ford Foundation.

-Name: Graham HEFER Residence: Nigeria
+Name: Graham HEFER

-Appointment: Managing Director Qualification: Msc.
-Agric, PHD.
-Agric Work experience & occupation

-Lecturer/Research fellow: University of Natal Agricultural director: Tongaat Cotton Ltd
+Residence: Nigeria Appointment: Managing Director Qualification: MSc.
+Agric, Ph.D.
+Agric Work Experience and Occupation: Lecturer/Research fellow: University of Natal Agricultural Director: Tongaat Cotton Ltd Executive Director: Noordelike Sentrale Katoen (PTY)

-Executive director: Noordelike Sentrale katoen(PTY) Managing Director: Okomu Oil Palm Company Plc

-Dr. G. D. Hefer

-Mr. A. Arhainx

-Name: Arnaud ARHAINX Residence: Nigeria

-Appointment: Finance Director

-Qualification: MBA, Corporate Strategy, MBA, Financial markets,

-MSC, Company Economics & Business Administration

-Work Experience & Occupation

-CFO: Global Gold Trade Group A.G.
+Name: Arnaud ARHAINX Residence: Nigeria Appointment: Finance Director Qualification: MBA Corporate Strategy, MBA Financial Market, MSc Company Economics & Business Administration Work Experience and Occupation: CFO: Global Gold Trade Group A.G.
 Decovar.
-London Finance Director Group: Premier logistics UK LTD Finance Director/CEO: 3T Logistics Holdings LTD Finance Director: Okomu Oil Palm Company Plc
+London Finance Director Group: Premier Logistics UK Ltd Finance Director/CEO: 3T Logistics Holdings Ltd